 According to the U.S. Bureau of Labor Statistics (BLS) individuals who gain master automotive technician status are expected to have excellent opportunities for employment (www.bls.gov).
 Having ASE master status might also lend the added benefit of acquiring senior or managerial positions within a repair and maintenance shop.

-The BLS projects a five percent increase in employment opportunities for all automotive service technicians and mechanics from 2014 to 2024.
+The BLS projects a one percent decline in employment opportunities for all automotive service technicians and mechanics from 2018 to 2028.
 The BLS indicates that having the ASE certification as well as electronics and computer skills might pose better opportunities.

-According to the BLS, job opportunities for all auto technicians and mechanics are expected to increase by about 5% the next decade.
+According to the BLS, job opportunities for all auto technicians and mechanics are expected to decline by about 1% the next decade.
 Obtaining master mechanic certification could lead to increased job prospects.